-The provision recorded in 2023 was primarily driven by fully reserving for two non-accrual business and increasing reserves for the elevated risk presented by the current rate environment to adjustable-rate loan's debt coverage ratios.
+The provision recorded in 2024 was driven by increased reserves on several commercial business and real estate multi-family loans.
+The provision recorded in 2023 was primarily driven by fully reserving for two non-accrual commercial business and increasing reserves for the elevated risk presented by the current rate environment to adjustable-rate loan's debt coverage ratios.
 The provision recorded in 2022 was primarily due to loan growth, increased reserves on specific credits, coupled with the ongoing economic uncertainty resulting from high and rising inflation including increasing interest rates.
-The benefit recorded in 2021 was primarily due to improving economic conditions.
 The Company specifies both the reasonable and supportable forecast and reversion periods in three economic conditions (expansion, transition, contraction).
-During 2023 and 2022, the Company's reasonable and supportable forecast and reversion period was two quarters and four quarters, respectively.
+The Company uses the straight-line method to revert back to historical losses.
+During 2024 and 2023, the Company's reasonable and supportable forecast and reversion period was two quarters and four quarters, respectively.